fieryhenry/Battle-Cats-Save-File-Editor/README.md

 Back up your save using BackupManagerEN.exe

+Unzip downloadthis.zip from the latest release

-Run my save editor
+Run the editor

 Locate to your save a browse window should pop-up

-Do what you want with it and close it

-Place the edited save in the saves folder that u/1plus1equalswindow's editor made
+At the end choose the patch option to patch it

-Run the BackupManagerEN and restore the save
+Run BackupManagerEN and restore the save

-Put the codes in u/1plus1equalswindow's EditorEN and choose the last option

 Take those codes and put them back into the game

-We have to do this so the save files can be patched otherwise the game won't recognise them

 And done have fun!